 The discrete spectrum of excited mercury vapor

 The discrete spectrum of a fluorescent light.
 These spectral lines are wider since they came from a wider source.

 Quotes that need to be paraphrased.

-The French astronomer Pierre Janssen (1824-1907) discovered helium in the spectrum of the corona of the sun during an eclipse in 1868.
+- The French astronomer Pierre Janssen (1824-1907) discovered helium in the spectrum of the corona of the Sun during an eclipse in 1868.
 Shortly afterward it was identified as an element and named by the British chemist Edward Frankland and the British astronomer Joseph Norman Lockyer.
 The gas was first isolated from terrestrial sources in 1895 by the British chemist William Ramsay, who discovered it in cleveite, a uranium-bearing mineral.
-In 1907 the British physicist Ernest Rutherford showed that alpha particles are the nuclei of helium atoms, which later investigation confirmed.
+In 1907 the British physicist Ernest Rutherford showed that alpha particles are the nuclei of helium atoms.